Yeshiva: Conservative movement

-Nondenominational or mixed yeshivas
+Nondenominational or mixed

-Non-denominational yeshivas and kollels with connections to Conservative Judaism include Yeshivat Hadar in New York, the leaders of whom include Rabbinical Assembly members Elie Kaunfer and Shai Held.
+Non-denominational yeshivas and kollels with connections to Conservative Judaism include Yeshivat Hadar in New York, whose leaders include Rabbinical Assembly members Elie Kaunfer and Shai Held.
 The rabbinical school of the Academy for Jewish Religion in California is led by Conservative rabbi Mel Gottlieb.
 The faculty of the Academy for Jewish Religion in New York and of the Rabbinical School of Hebrew College in Newton Centre, Massachusetts also includes many Conservative rabbis.

+See also Institute of Traditional Judaism.

 More recently, several non-traditional, and nondenominational (also called "transdenominational" or "postdenominational") seminaries have been established.
 These grant semikha in a shorter time, and with a modified curriculum, generally focusing on leadership and pastoral roles.
 These are JSLI, RSI, PRS and Ateret Tzvi.
 The Wolkowisk Mesifta is aimed at community professionals with significant knowledge and experience, and provides a tailored program to each candidate.

-Rimmon, the most recently established, emphasizes halakhic decision making.

 Reform and Reconstructionist seminaries

 Hebrew Union College (HUC), affiliated with Reform Judaism, was founded in 1875 under the leadership of Isaac Mayer Wise in Cincinnati, Ohio.
 HUC later opened additional locations in New York, Los Angeles, and Jerusalem.
 It is a rabbinical seminary or college mostly geared for the training of rabbis and clergy specifically.
 Similarly, the Reconstructionist Rabbinical College of Reconstructionist Judaism, founded in Pennsylvania in 1968, functions to train its future clergy.
 Some Reform and Reconstructionist teachers also teach at the non-denominational seminaries mentioned above.
 In Europe, Reform Judaism trains rabbis at Leo Baeck College in London, UK and Abraham Geiger Kolleg in Potsdam, Germany.
 None of these institutions describes itself as a "yeshiva".